Montijo, Spain

 Montijo ([monˈtixo]) is a town and municipality in the province of Badajoz, in Extremadura, Spain.
 It has a population of 16,236 inhabitants (in 2010).
 It is located between Badajoz and Mérida, near Guadiana river banks.
-The extension of the municipality covers 3 different centers of population: Lácara, Barbaño and Montijo, the last one being the capital.
+The extension of the municipality covers three different centers of population: Lácara, Barbaño and Montijo, the latter being the capital.

+History

 The Battle of Montijo was fought near the town in 1644.

-The town is also related to Eugenie de Montijo.